Board of Directors

 Helen Brand is chief executive of ACCA, the global body for professional accountants, a post she has held since 2008.

-Helen has built her career within professional bodies and has considerable experience and knowledge of the 181 markets in which ACCA currently operates.
+Helen has built her career within professional bodies and has considerable experience and knowledge of the 178 markets in which ACCA currently operates.
 She was a founding member of the International Integrated Reporting Council (IIRC) and played a role in its successor organisations.
-She has participated in a number of university advisory boards.
+She participates in several university advisory boards.

 Helen is a member of the UK government’s Professional and Business Services Council, and she was appointed to the UK DBT’s Trade Advisory Group on Professional Advisory Services in August 2020.
-In 2022, under India’s leadership, she was a member of the B20 Task Force on the Future of Work, Skills and Mobility and in June 2023 she joined the Board of the UK-ASEAN Business Council (UKABC).
+In 2022, under India’s leadership, she joined the B20 Task Force on the future of Work, Skills and Mobility and in June 2023 she joined the Board of the UK-ASEAN Business Council (UKABC).

 One of the few women to lead a global professional body, Helen is a regular media commentator on the role ethics and the delivery of public value play in business and society.
 In 2011, ACCA became the first international professional body to publish an integrated report on its performance and Helen remains a strong advocate for the power of wider corporate reporting.
 She has also driven ACCA’s pioneering work in supporting the development of the profession across Asia, Africa, Europe and the Middle East.